 These watches developed by Panerai at that time, including the Luminor and Radiomir, were not made for civilians.

 They were covered by the Military Secrets Act and were launched on the international market only after the brand was acquired by the Richemont Group in 1997.
+Today Panerai develops its movements and watches at its Neuchâtel Manufacture including the Laboratorio di Idee, and has garnered a coterie of obsessive fans who call themselves Paneristi, who are well-versed in the brand’s somewhat intriguing history.

 You may also like